tylerc/Ignatus/README.txt

 magical.
 For the most part, it has been grown out of need and experience, not out of whims or nice-to-have's.

+Ignatus is hosted on github at https://github.com/tylerc/Ignatus Ignatus' documentation can be found at http://tylerc.github.com/Ignatus

 Building the Engine
 -------------------